 Sounds easy?
-Well, it isn’t.
+Wish it was.
+But, it isn’t.

 You see, Google checks each bit of content that you publish on your site for more than 200 factors.
 Your content’s Google ranking is a heady sum of all the factors that Google considers useful enough to make your content worthwhile for readers worldwide.

 I have tried to put together, as simply as possible, all 200 Google ranking factors and more, in this article to help you understand SEO fully.

 However, if you are new to this whole game of internet marketing, then you need to read the basics first.
 Please click here, and see how I can guide you from start to finish, in your journey of getting online.

 SEO stands for “search engine optimization.”
 In simple terms, it means the process of improving your site to increase its visibility for relevant searches.
 The better visibility your pages have in search results, the more likely you are to grab attention and attract prospective customers to your business.